echo-lalia/MicroHydra/README.md

 *MicroHydra is currently going through a major overhaul to enable multi-platform support.
 Many features and APIs will likely undergo significant change by version 2.0.*
 please use the "releases" section for stable versions of MicroHydra.

-This code was built with MicroPython v1.23.0 (preview), for a Generic ESP32-S3 controller.
+This code was built with MicroPython v1.23, for the ESP32-S3.

 The main function of MicroHydra is to provide an interface to easily switch between MicroPython apps.
 And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer.